erickhun/blog/content/posts/world-innovation-taiwan-semiconductors.md

 And our future needs needs semiconductors to be better.
 We want electronic devices consuming less electricity to save the planet.
 We want [clean energy](https://repositories.lib.utexas.edu/handle/2152/47379#:~:text=Semiconductors%20play%20a%20key%20role,for%20solar%20electric%20energy%20systems.) (solar panels & co) and replace fossil energy.
 We want [unlimited battery life for our phone of computer](https://medium.com/pcmag-access/apple-our-new-arm-based-macs-offer-epic-cpu-performance-and-battery-life-3ccda5e1da11).
 We want tinier camera with higher resolution to [spy](https://en.wikipedia.org/wiki/Mass_surveillance_in_China) citizens of [every country](https://californiaglobe.com/section-2/city-of-san-diego-awarded-ge-mass-surveillance-contract-without-oversight/).
 We want better computers to run IA and run your [next domestic helper (or terminator?)](https://youtube.com/watch?v=fn3KWM1kuAw).
 We want to space travel.
 We want [...]

-_**The one company that changed the game, enabled those technology to progress, and will help everyone's dream is called TSMC.**_
+_**The one company that changed the game, enabled those technology to progress, and will help everyone's dream is called TSMC, and they are based in Taiwan**_

 {{< youtube fn3KWM1kuAw >}}